Backelite/BkTask/README.md

 	- (id) processInput:(id)theInput error:(NSError **)error;
 ```

 The implementation of `inputKey` and `outputKey` should return `BkTaskContentBodyData` or `BkTaskContentBodyObject` depending on what kind of input your step will process.
 Then, the `processInput: error:` method is where the input processing is done, returning the output.
-Of course, subclassing `BkBasicStepOperation` allows you to add any property or method you need to configure and process the input.
+Of course, subclassing `BKTBasicStepOperation` allows you to add any property or method you need to configure and process the input.

 If you create a generic step and think it could be useful to other people, feel free to send a pull request.
 We would be glad to consider and add it to BkTask.

 -------

 ### Sample project
 The sample project is a little weather application.
 You can search for a city and see related forecasts.
 It demonstrates how to create a task that will download and parse JSON.
 It also shows how to add a simple custom step to a task using the block method.
-To see a sample of `BkBasicStepOperation` subclassing, you can read the source of `BkJSONParsingOperation`.
+To see a sample of `BKTBasicStepOperation` subclassing, you can read the source of `BKTJSONParsingOperation`.
 Is is intented to run on iOS 6.0 an above.
 We recommend using Xcode 4.6.2 and above to build it.

 ## Requirements
 BkTask requires iOS 5.0 and above.
-If you need iOS 4.3 compatibility, you can exclude the `BkJSONParsingOperation` class of the BkTask target and it should be okay.
+If you need iOS 4.3 compatibility, you can exclude the `BKTJSONParsingOperation` class of the BkTask target and it should be okay.
 However this tip is not guaranteed to stay true in future releases.
 Xcode 4.6.2 is required to build the BkTask project.